chrisjbillington/spinapi/README.md

 )

    * Install `python setup.py install`.
-   * This package assumes that the spincore API is installed on your system.
+   * If using Windows, this package assumes that the spincore API is installed on your system.
+   * If using unix, the spincore API shared object is bundled.
-   * You should install whichever spincore API has the same bit count - 32 or 64 - for your operating system, not your python installation.
+   * For Windows, you should install whichever spincore API has the same bit count - 32 or 64 - for your operating system, not your python installation.
 If you use 32 bit Python but 64 bit windows, you should still install the 64 bit spincore API.
 It provides 32 bit dlls as well, which this wrapper will use in that case.
 Installing the 64 bit spincore API ensures you have the correct USB device drivers Windows will require to talk to the PulseBlaster.